myvr/nodebb-plugin-latest-group/README.md

 ## Features
 * When a user joins a group, set the group title on the user to the group joined
+* Select "sticky" group titles that this plugin will not change